Home > Academics > Departments > Performing Arts > Auditions

 theater as a major, and your career goals and aspirations.
 Students

-with a primary interest in acting should also prepare three contrasting
+with a primary interest in acting should also prepare two contrasting

 monologues.
 Each one should not exceed one minute

 in length.
-Two of the monologues should come from plays of American
+One of the monologues should come from plays of American realism

 primary interest in technical theatre or design